 Disadvantages:

-- It’s important to understand what type of iron you need removed and how much the type/brand you choose can do this as an iron filter may not remove all traces of iron in a perfect world scenario .
+- It’s important to understand what type of metal contaminants you need removed as no filter can eliminate all traces of iron in a perfect world scenario.

 - Some models may require additional components such as an air injector system which adds extra costs upfront when purchasing the unit itself as well as ongoing expenses for electricity usage during operation (depending on how often you use it).